Skip to main content

 Medicare counseling through HIICAP

 What it helps with: HIICAP is New York’s free Medicare counseling program.
-The HIICAP page says trained counselors answer questions about Medicare, Medicare Advantage, Part D, Medigap, and long-term care insurance.
+The HIICAP page says trained counselors answer questions about Medicare, Medicare Advantage, Part D, Medigap, Medicaid, and long-term care insurance.

 Who may qualify: Medicare beneficiaries, people close to Medicare age, caregivers, and family helpers can ask for counseling.
 This is especially useful before changing plans or during open enrollment.